International Pencak Silat Federation: Sparring / Tanding

 To obtain a technical score, an athlete must apply the Pencak Silat Principle wherein attacks are linked together with Step Patterns (Pola Langkah) and On Guard Positions (Sikap Pasang).

-In 2021 the IPSF updated tanding rules to include a wider variety of permissible techniques, added emphasis on the ``Pecnak Silat Principle``, and additional ground techniques and submissions.
+In 2021 the IPSF updated tanding rules to include a wider variety of permissible techniques, added emphasis on the ``Pencak Silat Principle``, and additional ground techniques and submissions.

 Artistic / Seni

 The tunggal or solo performance event requires the athlete to perform Jurus Baku Tunggal, a pre-defined solo routine that showcase a variety of pencak silat moves.
 The jurus consists of three sections: 1) empty hand, 2) golok and 3) toya (staff).
 Performances are judged objectively on the presence of all required sections and motions, time (3 minutes +/- 5 seconds) and subjectively on stability, stamina, comprehension and depth of motion.